Rational Models of Cognition

 Book Synopsis Rational Models of Cognition by : Mike Oaksford

 Download or read book Rational Models of Cognition written by Mike Oaksford and published by .
 This book was released on 1998 with total page 568 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Rational Models of Cognition is the first book to gather together recent work on the rational analysis approach to understanding the human mind.
-This new approach, most closely associated with the work of John R. Anderson, regards thinking as a faculty adapted to the structure of the world.
-Chapters, written by some of the world's leading researchers in memory, categorization, reasoning, and search, show how the power of rational analysis can be applied to the central question of how humans think.
-This book will be of interest to students and researchers in cognitive psychology, cognitive science, and animal behavior.
+Book excerpt: This book explores a new approach to understanding the human mind - rational analysis - that regards thinking as a facility adapted to the structure of the world.
+This approach is most closely associated with the work of John R Anderson, who published the original book on rational analysis in 1990.
+Since then, a great deal of work has been carried out in a number of laboratories around the world, and the aim of this book is to bring this work together for the benefit of the general psychological audience.
+The book contains chapters by some of the world's leading researchers in memory, categorisation, reasoning, and search, who show how the power of rational analysis can be applied to the central question of how humans think.
+It will be of interest to students and researchers in cognitive psychology, cognitive science, and animal behaviour.

 Rational Models of Cognition Related Books